psyomn/psymine/README.md

 # psymine

 Psymine is an API interface to Redmine.
-This is standalone meaning there are no other dependencies you need in order to use this.
+This gem requires no dependencies in order to work with Redmine.

 * [Homepage](https://rubygems.org/gems/psymine)
 * [Documentation](http://rubydoc.info/gems/psymine/frames)
 * [Email](mailto:lethaljellybean at gmail.com)

+### Disclaimer

+I'm still working on this.
+Check back later or send me a message if you have questions.

 ## Description